AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-22-COTS-Project-Bioinformatics-Analysis.md

 sbatch por-align
 ```

-This script outputs files in the scratch `acr` directory that I made.
+This script outputs files in the scratch `por` directory that I made.

 Both jobs started on 27 Feb 2025 at 07:00.
 Jobs finished on 1 March.